h2oai/h2o-3/h2o-docs/src/product/flow/README.md

  ![Parsed Frames](images/Flow_getFrames.png)

 To make a prediction, check the checkboxes for the frames you want to use to make the prediction, then click the **Predict on Selected Frames** button.

+###Plotting Frames

+To create a plot from a frame, click the **Inspect** button, then click the **Plot** button.

+Select the type of plot (point, line, area, or interval) from the drop-down **Type** menu, then select the x-axis and y-axis from the following options:

+- label
+- missing
+- zeros
+- pinfs
+- ninfs
+- min
+- max
+- mean
+- sigma
+- type
+- cardinality

+Select one of the above options from the drop-down **Color** menu to display the specified data in color, then click the **Plot** button to plot the data.

 ---